Business People Conference Table Man Presenting

 For starters, private companies are not required to disclose financial information.

-If they're trying to raise outside capital, most pre-IPO companies will create pitch decks with some financial performance details, but much less information than a public company is required to report.
+If they're trying to raise outside capital, most pre-IPO companies will create pitch decks with some financial performance details, but with much less information than a public company is required to report.

 It's also harder to find out what the company does, who it sells to, where its management team is trying to take the business, how it stacks up against competitors, and what its growth prospects are.